eegyolk-ai/eegyolk/floris_files/README.md

 * [os](https://docs.python.org/3/library/os.html), [glob](https://docs.python.org/3/library/glob.html), [multiprocessing](https://docs.python.org/3/library/multiprocessing.html), and [random](https://docs.python.org/3/library/random.html) are standard packages included in the Python installation.

 ### Install guide
 To use the notebooks, you can download the files in this repository to your system.
 The code also needs access to a dataset.
 Finally the required packages need to be installed in Python on your system.
 This can be done with pip or conda in Windows or sudo in Linux.

 The `local_paths.py` file contains paths to the saved models and the dataset files.
 Make sure the paths are correctly set in this file.

+The notebooks and functions are licensed under the [Apache License](https://en.wikipedia.org/wiki/Apache_License), [Version 2.0 ](https://www.apache.org/licenses/LICENSE-2.0)

+#### Hardware and OS

+The models are trained on single A10 in Ubuntu 20.04 with an 11 core CPU, 50 GB RAM, and 2TB storage.
+The code is tested in Windows and Linux.